XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Fixes a bug where certain XRP endpoints were not checked when detecting circular paths.

 Without this amendment, it is possible to have a [payment path](paths.html) where the input to the path is XRP, and an intermediate path step also outputs XRP.
-This is a "circular" payment, because it could be completed more efficiently with a shorter path that skips everything up to the intermediate step that outputs XRP.
+This is a "loop" payment, and the payment engine disallows such paths because they can have different results when executed forward compared to backwards.

 With this amendment, those payments fail with the [`temBAD_PATH_LOOP` result code](tem-codes.html) instead.